arcanemachine/hetzner-dns-tools/README.md

 #### For a single command

 To set an environment variable for a single command, just enter the key-value pair before the command you want to run.
-For example: `HETZNER_DNS_TOKEN=your-hetzner-dns-token ./zone_list.py` **(WARNING: This command will be saved to your Bash history!
+For example: `HETZNER_DNS_TOKEN=your-hetzner-dns-token hetzner-dns-cli zone list` **(WARNING: This command will be saved to your Bash history!
 Continue reading to learn how to avoid this)**

 To avoid saving the item to your bash history, begin the command with a space:

-Example: ` HETZNER_DNS_TOKEN=your-hetzner-dns-token ./zone_list.py` (Make sure there is a space at the beginning!)
+Example: ` HETZNER_DNS_TOKEN=your-hetzner-dns-token hetzner-dns-cli zone list` (Make sure there is a space at the beginning!)

 Please note that this method of setting environment variables is cumbersome and error-prone.
 Continue reading to learn better and easier ways of setting environment variables.